red-elf/Installable/README.md

 - In the root of the project create a directory called 'Recipes'
 - Implement all the required 'recipes' under the 'Recipes' directory
 - Execute: `sh Installable/install.sh`

+## Recipes

+Some of the recipes are mandatory, some of them are not.
+This is the list of the all supported recipes:

+- Mandatory
+  -- TBD.
+- Non-mandatory
+  -- TBD.